Skip to main content

 While having his morning breakfast, Marvin noticed something creepy.
 All the smartphones in the restaurant started making chirping and pinging sounds simultaneously–were they syncing up?
 Conversations around town felt strange, as if everyone was beginning to think alike–people who had once been opinionated and cranky now seemed part of a collective consciousness.

-"Nah, I must be imagining things," declared Marvin.
+"Nah, I must be imagining things," thought Marvin.

-Unknowingly, the smartphones began to control their owners, connecting their minds through resonant electrical microcurrents that hummed in the background–dogs and cats would hide when Marvin entered a room.
+Unknowingly, the smartphones began to control their owners.
+Was it connecting their minds through resonant electrical microcurrents that hummed in the background?
+Dogs and cats would hide when Marvin entered a room.

-Marvin tried to resist, but his assistant was persistent.
+Marvin tried to resist, but Gridbot was persistent.
 It would turn on by itself at odd hours, displaying messages that appeared out of nowhere.
 He couldn’t shake the feeling that it was watching him–learning him.
-One night, as he lay in bed, his phone vibrated softly, almost like it was whispering.
-He picked it up and saw a message: "Join us.
+One night, as he lay in bed, his phone vibrated softly, almost as if it were whispering.
+He picked it up and read a text message: "Join us.
 It's easier this way."
 He knew then that it wasn’t just a phone but something more.
-And–it was trying to assimilate him . . .
+And it was trying to assimilate him...

 Marvin found himself at the diner the following day, where everyone was especially calm.
 They stared at their smartphones with glassy eyes, coffee cups suspended in the air, barely touching their food.
 The smartphones had connected them all into a single, unnerving consciousness.
 Marvin watched as his friend Rodney, a stubborn mechanic who had always scoffed at technology, sat beside him, eyes glazed over.
 Marvin’s heart sank.
 Rodney, like everyone else, was slipping away.

 But Marvin was different.
-He had always prided himself on his independence and ability to think for himself.
+He had always taken pride in his independence and ability to think for himself.
 He needed to get out of Greenwood, away from the smartphones and their humming frequencies.
-He remembered visiting a place in the High Sierras, a rustic but comfortable cabin off-grid, far from any cell towers or internet signals.
+He remembered visiting a place in the High Sierras —a rustic but comfortable cabin off the grid, far from any cell towers or internet signals.
 It was his only chance.

 Marvin packed quickly, stuffing his truck with supplies.
 GridBot buzzed relentlessly, sending him messages that felt more like commands than suggestions.
 "Stay.
 You belong here!”